M268816/power-repo/notes/fe_Method.md

 ![alt text](OEE2.PNG)

-As a precaution against this, stretching myself thin a little bit to be honest, I have been also developing a backup deliverable that works the same as the Encapsulation version and only relies on sharepoint lists and manual operator entries.
-This would mean another satellite system in our ecosystem, anther point of entry for operators, and another management requirement from leads and supervisors to review the manual data entries, but i would rather be able to deliver another cog in the wheel than one missing teeth.
+As a precaution against these database problems, stretching myself thin a little bit to be honest, I have also been developing a backup deliverable that works the same as the Encapsulation version and only relies on sharepoint lists and manual operator entries.
+This would mean another satellite system in our ecosystem, another point of entry for operators, and another management requirement from leads and supervisors to review the manual data entries, but I would rather be able to deliver another cog in the wheel that spins with itself than one missing teeth that can't do it's job.

 Both the data retrieval and manual method applications have been stripped of all other functionality to develop them in tandem.